 5 secret buildings you didn't know existed in Toronto

-Toronto is chock full of hidden and secret treasures, but some are more mysterious than others.
-Truth be told, many of the places we characterize as secret are better termed "barely known," but this fact hardly dampens our intrigue with such places.
-Whether it be on account of the sensitive work done at these sites or the valuable collections they house, these buildings are kept mostly under wraps.
+Toronto is chock full of hidden and treasures.
+The TTC alone has an array of off-limits spaces, but many of the places we characterize as secret are better termed as barely known.
+Still, this hardly dampens our intrigue.
+Whether because of the sensitive work done at these sites or the collections they house, these buildings are kept mostly under wraps.

-Perhaps the best known of these so-called secrets, I suspect even those who are broadly aware of the existence of Toronto's transformer homes have still passed by one or two without realizing what they were.
-There are over 250 Toronto Hydro substations spread across Toronto, many of them in residential-looking homes, like the one depicted above at 555 Spadina Rd.
+Even those who are broadly aware of the existence of Toronto's transformer homes have probably still passed by one or two without realizing what they were.
+There are over 250 Toronto Hydro substations spread across Toronto, many of them in residential-looking homes.

-This is a massive infrastructure project underway beneath the CN Tower.
-When complete, the 50,000 square foot building will exist almost entirely underground adjacent to Roundhouse Park.
-Tunnel boring machines have been used to connect the new station to the grid at Windsor Station, which sits at Wellington and John streets.
-The transformer is expected to go online in 2017.
+This 50,000 square foot building exists almost entirely underground adjacent to Roundhouse Park.
+Tunnel boring machines were used to connect it to the grid at Windsor Station near Wellington and John streets.
+The station fuels much of downtown Toronto's power needs.

 In the absence of an official museum of Toronto, thousands of historical artifacts from our city's past are housed in an unlabeled warehouse in Liberty Village.
-The city doesn't make the location of the site public knowledge because of the value of the materials stored here and the fact that it's not suitable for anything other than small tours, which are occasionally granted to Heritage Toronto members.
+The city doesn't make the location of the site public because of the value of the materials stored here.

 Join the conversation Load comments